FranklinA24/redline-incident-response-analysis/README.md

 ## Results

-The investigation showed how Redline can help identify suspicious host activity and support incident response decision-making.

-Main findings included:

-- Suspicious or unusual process activity
-- Possible abnormal parent-child process relationships
+The analysis did not reveal confirmed malicious activity; however, this investigation demonstrates how FireEye Redline can be used to analyze endpoint behavior and identify potential indicators of compromise.

+During the analysis:

+- Processes were reviewed to identify abnormal execution patterns
-- Network connection review for external communication
+- Network connections were examined for external communication
-- IOC-based prioritization of suspicious artifacts
+- IOC results were used to prioritize potential risks
+- Host artifacts were analyzed to detect unusual system behavior

+This reflects a baseline system analysis, which is an important step in validating whether a system is compromised.

 ## Evidence